 For example, you can:

 Last but not least, you can use Compensation Bands to bring a new level of pay transparency to candidates and employees.
-Because the product centrally stores your bands, it becomes simple to display those bands to employees or candidates through the product directly or in their Total Rewards portal.
+Because the product centrally stores your bands, it becomes simple to display those bands to employees or candidates through the product directly, in job postings, or in an employee's Total Rewards portal.

 In case you’re unfamiliar, Total Rewards in Pave gives candidates and employees a complete look at their compensation packages, from salary to equity to benefits.